-Twenty-five-year-olds have likely aged out of ways younger people can save, such as remaining on their parents' policy or good student discounts, but insurers still offer them plenty of ways to lower their premium.
+Twenty-five-year-olds have likely aged out of ways younger people can save, such as remaining on their parents' policy or good student discounts, but insurers still offer them plenty of ways to lower their rates.

 You should always check if an insurer offers discounts for:

 - Defensive driving: Insurers may reward you for taking a safe or defensive driving course.

 - Bundling: If you're also buying renters or homeowners insurance, you could bundle the two policies with the same insurer for savings.

 - Safety features: If your car has anti-lock brakes or anti-theft devices, you may qualify for savings.